 SCREEN: Parameters being provided in the metadata section

-Under the analysis_parameters (pronounce analysis-underscore-parameters) section, select the parameters for calculation of the DDM (pronounce D-D-M) matrix such as the number of different lag times and the longest lag time [1].
+Under the analysis_parameters (pronounce analysis parameters) section, select the parameters for calculation of the DDM (pronounce D-D-M) matrix such as the number of different lag times and the longest lag time [1].

 SCREEN: Parameters number_lag_times and last_lag_time being entered

-Provide details on the fitting of the DDM (pronounce D-D-M) matrix or the intermediate scattering function in the Fitting_parameters (pronounce fitting-underscore-parameters) section, such as the name of the model in model parameter, initial guess, lower bound, and upper bound [1].
+Provide details on the fitting of the DDM (pronounce D-D-M) matrix or the intermediate scattering function in the Fitting_parameters (pronounce fitting parameters) section, such as the name of the model in model parameter, initial guess, lower bound, and upper bound [1].

 SCREEN: Parameters being entered in Fitting parameters